- American Physical Society Sites

 Omid Kokabee (Physics Ph.D.
 Student & APS Member)

-Kokabee was arrested in Iran in the winter of 2011 when trying to return to the University of Texas at Austin, where he is pursuing a Ph.D. in optics.
+Kokabee was arrested in Iran in the winter of 2011 when trying to return to the University of Texas at Austin, where he was pursuing a Ph.D. in optics.
 He was accused of "illegal earnings" and "communicating with a hostile government."
-On 13 May 2012, he was sentenced to 14 years in prison.
-CIFS has written to the Grand Ayatollah Khamenei to protest Kokabee's conviction.
-CIFS has also requested that members of the UN Human Rights Council encourage Iranian officials to comply with Iran's international human rights obligations with regard to their treatment of Kokabee.
-In 2013, Kokabee was named a recipient of the APS Andrei Sakharov prize, and Amnesty International named him a prisoner of conscience.
+On 13 May 2012, he was sentenced to 10 years in prison.
+In 2013, Kokabee was named a recipient of the APS Andrei Sakharov Prize, and Amnesty International named him a prisoner of conscience.
 In November 2014, Kokabee was granted a retrial by the Iranian Supreme Court after rejecting the legal basis of his prosecution and sentence.
 However, his ten-year conviction was upheld.
 In April 2016, he was diagnosed with kidney cancer, after years of medical problems and denial of adequate medical care.
 On August 30, 2016, Kokabee was released on parole after having served more than five years in prison.